 Log File Path Description Administration /var/opt/SUNWut/log/admin_log Lists operations performed during server administration.
 This log is updated daily.
 Archived files are stored on the system for up to one week and are annotated using numeric extensions (for example, from file name admin_log.0 to admin_log.5).
 Authentication /var/opt/SUNWut/log/auth_log Lists events logged from the Authentication Manager.
 The auth_log file is updated (up to a limit of 10) every time the server's authentication policy is changed or started.
 The archived authentication files are annotated using numeric extensions (for example, from auth_log.0 to auth_log.9).
-Automatic Mountin g/var/opt/SUNWut/log/utmountd.log Lists mount messages for mass storage devices.
+Automatic Mounting g/var/opt/SUNWut/log/utmountd.log Lists mount messages for mass storage devices.
 The archived mountd files are annotated using numeric extensions (for example, from utmountd.log.0 to utmountd.log.9).
 Mass Storage Devices /var/opt/SUNWut/log/utstoraged.log Lists mass storage device events.
 The archived storage files are annotated using numeric extensions (for example, from utstoraged.log.0 to utstoraged.log.9).
 Messages /var/opt/SUNWut/log/messages Lists events from the server's DTUs, including details of registering, inserting, or removing smart cards.
 This file is updated daily.
-Archived files are stored on the server for one week annotated with numeric extensions (for example, from messages.
-0 to messages.
-5).
+Archived files are stored on the server for one week annotated with numeric extensions (for example, from messages.0 to messages.5).
+Web Administration /var/opt/SUNWut/log/utwebadmin.log Lists web administration-related messages.
+The archived log files are annotated with numeric extensions.